 - a.
 The subscriber's termination of employment, for any reason other than gross misconduct; or - b.
-Loss of coverage under an employer's health plan due to a reduction in the subscriber's work hours.
+Loss of coverage under an employer's health plan due to a reduction in the subscriber's work hours. - 2.
+For Retired Employees and their Dependents.
+Cancellation or a substantial reduction of retiree benefits under the plan due to the plan's filing for Chapter 11 bankruptcy, provided that: - a.
+The plan expressly includes coverage for retirees; and b.
+Such cancellation or reduction of benefits occurs within one year before or after the plan's filing for bankruptcy.

-2. For Dependents:
+3. For Dependents: